-There are two parts to a complete back up of your Joomla site
+There are two parts to a complete back up of your Joomla site.
+They are:

-a) The database information, most often found in your mysql database
+- The database information, most often found in your mysql database.

-b) The files and folders on your website, as hosted on most static html websites
+- The files and folders on your website, as hosted on most static html websites.

 Database Backup Part 1 of 2